 In practice, it is not easy to acquire a substantial investment in your venture when assets are lacking.
-You desperately need funds to finance your growth plans, to expand or sometimes even to survive.
+You desperately need funds to finance your growth plans, to expand, or sometimes even to survive.
 How to act?
 How to raise your chances of acquiring finance?
 Get ‘Investor-Ready’!

 How to get better dice in this casino game?

-You do this by sending him or her professional written teaser or executive summary with the right content.
+You do this by sending him or her a professionally written teaser or executive summary with the right content.
 Investors like to listen to people that are experts in their fields.
 This is the investor’s first impression of your venture.
 If written correctly with the right content, the investor will ask for more information and might invite you to a presentation.

 Reading the teaser will raise the investor’s interest and whet his appetite.
-Questions like: What business is it, how much do I have to put in, what do I get in return (Internal Rate of Return), what is the valuation of the venture, what is the exit strategy and what are the risks involved? need to be answered.
+Questions like: What business is it, how much do I have to put in, what do I get in return (Internal Rate of Return), what is the valuation of the venture, what is the exit strategy, and what are the risks involved? need to be answered.

-In general, this is a 10 minutes pitch in which you give a 10-15 page powerpoint presentation.
+In general, this is a 10 minutes pitch in which you give a 10-15 page PowerPoint presentation.
 You have to be fully prepared.
 No mistakes or inconsistencies are allowed.
 Keep in mind financial people have very little time!
 Investors need to trust your plans and your exposure, like with your exams, matters!

-Therefore, giving the impression that you know your market and your product, and showing confidence is essential.
+Therefore, giving the impression that you know your market and your product, and showing confidence are essential.
 What also helps a great deal is having paying customers.
 Or having a seasoned entrepreneur in the team, somebody who has done it before and knows the market.
-Finally, remember that you will get only one (!) chance in the investor’s office…